spareslant/techBlog/content/posts/understanding-rust.md

 * match
   - The code associated with each arm is an expression, and the resulting value of the expression in the matching arm is the value that gets returned for the entire match expression.
+  - Patterns that always match are special in Rust.
+They’re called irrefutable patterns, and they’re the only patterns allowed in the four places shown here (after let, in function arguments, after for, and in closure arguments).